jidemaestri/ClusterAI2020-IndustrialUTN/README.md

 The work of this repository the work was done for the subject "Data Science", regarding the "Industrial Engineering" program at Universidad Tecnológica Nacional, Buenos Aires, Argentina.
 <br>

   <b> 00.
-Subtes-BuenosAires.ipynb:</b> Work done that corresponds to an Exploratory Data Analysis of the Subway network of Buenos Aires City.
+Subtes-BuenosAires.ipynb:</b> Work that corresponds to an Exploratory Data Analysis of the Subway network of Buenos Aires City.

-Official Data of Buenos Aires Government.
+Buenos Aires Government - Official Data.

 Main tools:
 EDA, Pandas, Seaborn, Matplotlib.